“You are what you eat.”

 When it comes to the health and vitality of your beautiful skin, the foods you choose have more impact on your looks than you realize.

 And choosing foods that are both delicious and nourishing for your skin is the ultimate way to enjoy the best of both worlds!

-As a matter of fact, you’d be wise to think of your diet as a vital part of your healthy skincare routine, for a glowing complexion and as an aid in slowing down the aging process.
+As a matter of fact, you’d be wise to think of your diet as a vital part of your healthy skincare routine, gaining a glowing complexion, and as an aid in slowing down the aging process.